ayeshamansoor-111/Structures-in-C/README.md

-# Structures-in-C
+# Structures-and-Pointers-in-C
-Practicing structures with the help of lab manual.
+Practicing structures and pointers with the help of lab manual.